rafaelsetragni/awesome_notifications/README.md

 While the `android:name` must exactly match this value, you can configure the other parameters as you like, although it is recommended to copy the values for `android:enabled`, `android:exported` and `android:stopWithTask`.
 Suitable values for `foregroundServiceType` can be found [here](https://developer.android.com/reference/android/app/Service#startForeground(int,%20android.app.Notification,%20int)).

 ### IMPORTANT
-If the icon of the notification is not set or not valid, the notification will appear, but will look very strange.
-Make sure to always specify an valid icon.
+If the icon of the notification is not set or not valid, the notification will appear as a circle.
+Make sure to always specify an valid transparent icon.
 If you need help with this, take a look at [the examples](https://github.com/rafaelsetragni/awesome_notifications/tree/master/example).

 ### Foreground Services behaviour on platforms other than Android
 On any platform other then Android, all foreground service methods are no-ops (they do nothing when called), so you don't need to do a platform check before calling them.